Kanyakumari–Pune Express

+Cochin Jayanti Janata Express has been extended up to Trivandrum with effect from 1-4-1978.
+Then to Nagercoil then to Kanyakumari.

 From 2020 onwards, according to zero-based timetable, it runs only till Pune.
 The train made its first run to Pune on 31 March 2022, after services were halted during the pandemic.
 The train ran with the Linke Hoffman Busch (LHB) coaches instead of those built by the Integral Coach Factory.

-It operates as train number 16382 from Kanyakumari to Pune and as train number 16381 in the reverse direction.
+It operates as train number 16382 from Kanyakumari to Pune Junction and as train number 16381 in the reverse direction.